maddy-foley/birdinglogs/README.md

 UPDATE: May 4th, 20203

-- Data is viewable and can be easily spinned up on computer!
+- Data is now viewable!

 The application uses FastAPI, React.JS, PostrgreSQL and Docker